cncf/tag-security/governance/roles.md

 ## Role of chairs

-While CNCF TOC allows for Co-Chairs to serve in purely administrative roles, SIG-Security was formed with deeply technical Co-Chairs based on early need to navigate a complex security landscape.
+While CNCF TOC allows for Chairs to serve in purely administrative roles, SIG-Security was formed with deeply technical Co-Chairs based on early need to navigate a complex security landscape.
 If the SIG has less than two Technical Leads, any Co-Chair may act as Technical Lead.